How Much Does It Cost to Set Up a Trust? A Comprehensive Guide

 There’s no set minimum, but generally, a trust might be worth considering if your estate is worth more than $100,000.

-Can I set up a trust without an attorney?
+Is it possible to set up a trust without hiring an attorney?

 Yes, but it’s risky.
 DIY trusts often have errors that can make them invalid or ineffective.

 With an attorney, it typically takes 2-4 weeks.
-DIY options can be faster but riskier.
+While DIY options might be faster, they come with increased risks.

 Are trust setup fees tax-deductible?